 And we call America the land of pragmatism.
 Not so, at least not at the moment.

 For now it’s all about ideology and extremes — about either punishing corporations for using coal and other fossil fuels (wrong approach; incentives to use green technology would be a much better way to go) or burning the planet down to a crisp and calling it ‘job creation.’
 It’s all about either over-liberalizing guns or banning them altogether; about legalizing drugs or banning them altogether; and, of course, we have the assault on universal health insurance with the pretext of creating more jobs at the expense of the country’s overall health and stability in the coming years.
-It’s all about an ideology so full of itself, a set of ideologies so bereft of common sense, and so empty of serious argumentation, they feature callous and mean on the political horizon, digging their own graves.
+It’s all about an ideology so full of itself, a set of ideologies so bereft of common sense, so devoid of substance, they feature callous and mean on the political horizon, digging their own graves.

 By the way, to be fair, the previous eight years were all about an effort to regulate guns (logical) but it was all coming from a place that ultimately wanted guns to be prohibited, which is an over-regulation, which is the mirror image of over-liberalization, and, thus, equally misguided.

 There was also a sense of legitimizing the so-called panacea of big government during the past eight years, which, again, is not the right place to be coming from.
 Universal health care is one thing, but relying on the public sector to do what is right is the kind of baloney that got the Soviet Union in trouble, one innocuous ideological misstep at a time.
-Let’s not even mention Venezuela, Romania, China, Kazakhstan, Libya, Belarus, Mongolia . . .
+Let’s not mention Venezuela, Romania, China, Kazakhstan, Libya, Belarus, Mongolia . . .

 Hardly the stuff of a vibrant, world-leading paradigm.
-Good for what it was, no doubt, but to each his own.
+Good for what it was, no doubt, but to each one’s own.
 Respect the system, yes, it was successful, but live in it, well, it’s an acquired taste.

 Let’s not forget climate change, perhaps the number one issue of this century.
 Fail to address it decisively and we plunge ourselves in deep, murky waters.
 Not figuratively this time.